Rahuls-Coding/Rahuls-Coding/README.md

 <p> Hey!
 I&#39;m Rahul!
-I'm currently a junior at Northstar Academy.
+I'm currently a senior at Hillsborough High School.
 I started programming when I was 13 years old and fell in love ever since.
 Right now I&#39;m learning about Artificial Intelligence, specfically Machine Learning and NLP.
 </p>

 <p>Some of the programming languages I love are:</p>